Alright, like many things on the

 Even though I no longer live there, and the house I grew up in sustained no major damage, I'm still having disaster dreams most nights.
 I have to carry my mom on my back away from a tornado.
 My son and I watch a passenger jet crash a few blocks from my house, etc.

-So although I normally hate scary movies, last night my husband and I decided to go see "The Happening".
+"The Happening".
 It was scary, and more gory than I prefer.
 But it helped.
 I was able to say, "That scary thing isn't true," and to let go of some of the real scariness that has been overly affecting me.

 It gave me a good reminder about why kids sometimes like to be scared by movies or playing around--it helps them put their real-life fear in perspective.